keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 **Slothrop** <span class="etym etym-coal-tar">(German) Schlot = smokestack [The Tower], Tropf = drip (also fool [The Fool], like calling someone a 'drip' in English) **[the preterite]**</span>....

+Coal-tar is the run off from the coking process from solid fossil fuels.

 > "You think you’d rather hear about what you call 'life': the growing, organic Kartell.
 But it’s only another illusion.
 A very clever robot.
 The more dynamic it seems to you, the more deep and dead, in reality, it grows.
 Look at the **smokestacks**, how they proliferate, fanning the wastes of original waste over greater and greater masses of city.
 Structurally, they are strongest in compression. **A smokestack can survive any explosion** -- even the shock wave from one of the new cosmic bombs" <span class="page-ref">167</span>
 {: .coal-tar}